RizzzTheDawg/BRACU-CSE370-Data-Base/README.md

 # Data-Base
 A collection of MySQL assignment solutions and practice problems covering topics like table creation, data manipulation, queries, joins, constraints, and normalization.

-# MySQL Assignment Solutions and Practice Problems

-A collection of MySQL assignment solutions and practice problems covering topics like table creation, data manipulation, queries, joins, constraints, and normalization.

 ---

 ## 📘 Contents